 Income Tax Return Filing

-The Singapore income tax system is annual in its structure and organization.
+The Singapore income tax system is annual in its structure and organisation.
 The statutory tax year in which income tax is calculated and charged is commonly known as the Year of Assessment.
 Singapore adopts the preceding year basis for taxation.
 In other words, the profits of the accounting year ending in the preceding year will form the basis for assessment for the current Year of Assessment.

-Note that the Branch Office agents are responsible and accountable for complying with the annual filing requirements.
+Branch Office agents are responsible and accountable for complying with the annual filing requirements.
 Failure to comply with the statutory compliance requirements is an offence and may result in fines or prosecution.